What We Do

 We work with our partners to build better disaster responses—responses that are locally led, efficient, and timely.

-Building Better
+Building Better Responses

 Better disaster responses save lives and lay the foundation for effective recovery.
 We focus on filling critical gaps and driving innovations that reinforce and enhance existing systems—especially in the crucial first weeks after a disaster, when urgent needs are greatest.

-We invest in readiness: from maintaining on-call teams and our humanitarian vessel MV DAWN to developing national capabilities that ensure our partners can respond swiftly and confidently.
+We invest in readiness: from maintaining on-call teams and our humanitarian vessel MV DAWN, to developing national capabilities that ensure our partners can respond swiftly and confidently.

 We prioritize the critical moments immediately after a disaster when timely support can stabilize communities and enable national systems to lead a coordinated, effective recovery.